 Section 9.
 Minors under twelve years of age.

-It shall be unlawful for any person under twelve (12) years of age to operate an All-Terrain Vehicle (ATV) within the city limits unless accompanied by a parent or any person over eighteen (18) years of age by permission of parent.
+It shall be unlawful for any person, being 18 years or older, having legal custody or control over a person under twelve (12) years of age to allow that person to operate an All Terrain Vehicle (ATV) within the city limits unless accompanied by a parent or any person over eighteen (18) years of age by permission of parent.
+(Ord.
+96-04)

 Section 10.
 Passengers in a cart/trailer.

-It shall be unlawful to carry more than four (4) passengers in a cart/trailer towed by an All-Terrain Vehicle (ATV).
+It shall be unlawful to carry more than four (4) passengers in a cart/trailer towed by an All Terrain Vehicle (ATV).
 The cart/trailer must be equipped with a tail-gate that has a locking device.
 This lock must be in a locked position while people are being transported.